porkbrain/suckless.hn/README.md

 Filters in a group are alphabetically sorted ASC.

 ## Design
 The binary is executed periodically (~ 30 min).
-It runs on [rasbpi 4][pi-4].
-The main idea is that each generated page is an S3 object, therefore we don't need to provision a server.
+Each generated page is an S3 object, therefore we don't need to provision a web server.

 [`sqlite`][sqlite] database stores ids of top HN posts that are already downloaded + some other data (timestamp of insertion, submission title, url,